 The good news your CEO wants to hear: “We have identified 5 skills critical for our success in the next 5 years and have implemented programs specifically dedicated to nurturing these skills.
 We were also able to train 10% more employees than last year. ”

 A key aspect of the CEO’s job is to ensure the profitability and financial health of the company.
 They may need to be ruthlessly frugal.
 Training is generally a cost center, and most CEOs agree that learning budgets could be better used and possibly reduced to enable investments in other areas.
 Learning departments know all too well that in tough times, the training budget is one of the first ones to take a hit.
 A few key strategies can enable up to 20% budget optimization.
 Budget forecasting and cost-tracking can help to identify and reduce unnecessary costs.
 Resource optimization can help you to make the most of your assets: in many companies we work with, training resources are currently used at around 50 to 60%.
-Efficient organizations should aim for a utilization rate of at least 75%, which can be easily done by tracking session occupancy rates and implementing a resource management software.
+Efficient organizations should aim for a utilization rate of at least 75%, which can be easily done by tracking session occupancy rates and implementing a training resource management software.
 Coordination, data centralization and administrative efficiency can be achieved through the right learning technology.

 The good news your CEO wants to hear: “We know exactly how much we spent on training this year.
 It fits with our beginning year projection, and is down 15% from last year thanks to better planning, optimization and administrative efficiency”